danielmaleh/CoBAR_grp7/README.md

 It has been executed and the results are already in it.

+The output directory contains the videos from the project.

 the ignore file can be discarded, but contains work that has been done.

 NOTE: